mcabbott/AxisKeys.jl/README.md

 Calling `AxisKeys.keyless(A)` removes the `KeyedArray` wrapper, if any, and `NamedDims.unname(A)` similarly removes the names (regardless of which is outermost).

-The function `wrapdims` does a bit more checking and fixing, but is not type-stable.
+There is another more "casual" constructor, via the function `wrapdims`.
-It will adjust the length of ranges of keys if it can, and will fix indexing offsets if needed to match the array.
+This does a bit more checking of inputs, and will adjust the length of ranges of keys if it can, and will fix indexing offsets if needed to match the array.
 The resulting order of wrappers is controlled by `AxisKeys.nameouter()=false`.

 ```julia